Vapor Smoothing Services

 Enhances Colour

 Vapor smoothing enhances the color consistency and hue of the colored part.
-Additionally, parts with color, such as HP MJF 580 parts, do not bleed in PostPro 3D machines.
+Additionally, parts with color, such as HP MJF 580 parts, do not bleed in 3D machines.

 Reduction in Bacteria Growth